JDRaftKeeper/RaftKeeper/README.md

 ## 3. Access RaftKeeper

 You can use ZooKeeper's shell client [zkCli.sh](https://zookeeper.apache.org/doc/r3.6.0/zookeeperCLI.html) to access to RaftKeeper, or you can use Java, python or C ZooKeeper clients to access.
 Also, RaftKeeper supports Zookeeper's [4lw command](https://zookeeper.apache.org/doc/r3.6.0/zookeeperAdmin.html#sc_zkCommands).

 # How to migrate form Zookeeper?

+RaftKeeper provides tool to translate Zookeeper data to RaftKeeper format.
+So you can simply move data into RaftKeeper.

-1.Find Zookeeper leader node
+1.Find Zookeeper leader node.
 ```
 [zk1]$ echo srvr | nc zk1/zk2/zk3 zk_port | grep leader
 ```